luizfelipedasilva678/quiz-api/README.md

-Firstly you will need a Postgres database you can use the docker-compose.yaml (to use this file you will need to configure the secrets you can find more information [here](https://docs.docker.com/compose/use-secrets/)) in this repository to do this, after that you just need to run `deno task dev`.
+Firstly you will need a Postgres database you can use the docker-compose.yaml (to use this file you will need to configure the secrets you can find more information [here](https://docs.docker.com/compose/use-secrets/)) in this repository to do this, after that you just need to run the script.sql (available in /docs/script.sql) and `deno task dev`.

 ## Environment variables